Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 • support students through a pastoral or advisory role

-• undertake individual and collaborative research projects that are published in peer-reviewed journals and actively contribute to your institution's research profile
+• conduct individual and collaborative research and have findings published in peer-reviewed journals

 Salary

-• Salaries at professorial level can be more than £100,000, depending on your level of experience and managerial responsibility.
+• Salaries for senior positions such as reader or professor can be higher.
+In some cases, salaries can rise to more than £100,000, depending on your level of experience and managerial responsibility.

-There's a nationally agreed single pay spine in place for higher education roles in most institutions in the UK.
+There's a nationally agreed single pay spine in place for HE roles in most institutions in the UK.
 There are separate pay scales for FE lecturing roles in England, Wales and Northern Ireland.
-See the University and College Union (UCU) website for the latest information on salary scales.
+See the University and College Union (UCU) for the latest information on salary scales.

 In addition to your salary, you will receive a pension.
 You may also receive additional benefits such as discounted gym membership, cycle to work scheme, staff support counselling and an employee assistant programme.